-A coffee, a grilled sandwich and a glass of cava is the local breakfast of choice, or let the cheery staff steer you towards the tapas and daily specials (€5–15), anything from a slice of tortilla to fried baby squid.
+A coffee, a grilled sandwich and a glass of cava is the local breakfast of choice.
+Or, let the cheery staff steer you towards the tapas and daily specials (€5–15).
+Here everything is good from a slice of tortilla to fried baby squid.

 But the kitchen updates the classics too, so there’s also calamares romana (fried squid) dyed black with squid ink or a burger with foie gras.
 Most tapas dishes cost around €4 to €16.
 And there’s always a rush and bustle at meal times, so be aware that you might well have to queue.

-A classic taste of stand-up snacks in the Old Town, with a marble tapas counter open to the street (anchovies are the speciality) and dirt-cheap wine straight from the barrel.
+Bar La Plata offers a classic taste of stand-up snacks in the Old Town, with a marble tapas counter open to the street (anchovies are the speciality) and dirt-cheap wine straight from the barrel.

-You may have to queue, and prices are high for what’s effectively a bar meal (up to €60), but it’s definitely worth it for the likes of impeccably fried shrimp, grilled sea bass, Catalan sausage, or squid and chickpeas – all overseen by Pep himself, bustling up and down the counter.
+You may have to queue, and prices are high for what’s effectively a bar meal (up to €60).
+That said, it’s definitely worth it for the likes of impeccably fried shrimp, grilled sea bass, Catalan sausage, or squid and chickpeas – all overseen by Pep himself, bustling up and down the counter.

 The traditional blue-tiled bar does a roaring trade in cava, cider and traditional tapas.
 The drinks are cheap and the tapas turn out to be rather pricey, but there’s usually a good buzz about the place.

 An old favourite for stand-up tapas (€4–15) – there’s no menu, but order some thick slices of fried sausage, grilled shellfish and a dollop of tuna salad and you’ve touched all the bases.
 Unusually, they also brew their own beer, light and dark.

-East meets west – and hipsters meet each other – in El Raval's cool asian fusion tapas bar.
+East meets west – and hipsters meet each other – in El Raval's cool Asian fusion tapas bar.
 They offer à la carte dim sum in the front galley bar (steamed dumplings to grilled oysters and stir-fried prawns; average spend €30) and a back-room, counter-style Asian bar where tasting menus (€60, €70 and €85, reservations required) wade their way through the highlights.